fredgibbs/fredgibbs.github.io/courses/digital-mapping.md

 [OpenLayers](http://openlayers.org/)
 [Leaflet](http://leafletjs.com/examples/quick-start.html)

-No matter what library you use for putting a map on your webpage, you can get tiles from several sources, including [Stamen Maps](http://maps.stamen.com/#watercolor/11/35.1000/-106.5100).
+No matter what library you use for putting a map on your webpage, you can get map tiles from several sources, including [Stamen Maps](http://maps.stamen.com/#watercolor/11/35.1000/-106.5100).

 [MapBox](https://www.mapbox.com/) helps you link your own data and provides an online style editor for customizing the look of your map.
 For more flexibility, use a desktop editor called [TileMill](https://www.mapbox.com/tilemill/).